drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/05 15:13_ `In class, I would say X` implies I said X, and more than once. `In a class, I would say X` does not imply that.

 _01/04 22:54_ Ben Stein according to https://www.usatoday.com/story/money/2025/03/04/ferris-bueller-tariffs-scene-trump/81336305007/ sought a student response, with, `Anyone?
 Anyone?`.
 In class, I would say, `Someone?
 Anyone?
 No one?` The first with the expectation there would be a response, the second without that expectation, the third with the expectation that there would be no response.
 See 115542063600019020